Aziz403/ux-datatable/docs/event.md

 #### Using ``addFilter``

-The Filter applyed jusft to the filtered records.
+The Filter applied just to the filtered records.
 And can you use it to add a custom search or filter.

 ```